Internal Nursing Scholarships

 External Nursing Scholarships

 Often, outside organizations or institutions send out scholarship opportunities that appeal to nursing students.
 A list of external scholarships can be found listed below.
-Students should check frequently as this is a fluid list that changes frequently.
+Students should check back often, as this is a fluid list that changes frequently.
 You will need to apply directly to each scholarship individually by following the directions given by the organization offering the award.

 If you are the recipient of an external scholarship, checks should be sent to: